gotmachine/PhysicsHold/ReadMe.md

 - Vessels using multi-node docking sometimes throw errors on undocking or when using the "make primary node" button.
 Not sure exactly what is going on, but the errors don't seem to cause major issues and messing around with the "make primary node" or in last resort reloading the scene seems to fix it.
 - The stock "EVA ladder drift compensation" is disabled when the ladder is on a on-hold vessel
-- Docking/undocking on a on-hold vessel will cause a very small displacement every time.
-This can potentially become an issue over time. this said, the fix should be easy (save the original vessel latitude/longitude/altitude, and restore it after every undocking)
 - KAS errors out as soon as a KAS connection exists on a on-hold vessel, resulting in vessels being immediately deleted.
 It probably can work at least partially since it is able to handle things in timewarp, but that would likely require quite a bit of extra handling on its side.
 - ExtraPlanetaryLaunchpads seems to work if the vessel is on hold, but has an issue where the UI will stay stuck and never show the "Finalize" button when a vessel construction is being completed.
 Switching the scene will fix it.